javeke/findthequeen/README.md

 spotter tries to find the "Queen" in 1 of those 3 positions.
 The objective of the game is for the dealer to successfully hide the queen from the player for 5 rounds while the spotter will try to find the queen.

+During the game, you will notice that the users' password and the dealer's choice are always hidden.

 ## Requirements

 You will need to have **Python 3** downloaded and installed in order to start the game.